What Is MS?

 Relapsing-Remitting (RR) MS

-Relapsing-remitting multiple sclerosis (RR-MS) is the most common type of MS, affecting about 85% of MS sufferers.
+Relapsing-remitting multiple sclerosis (RR-MS, RRMS or RMS) is the most common type of MS, affecting about 85% of MS sufferers.
 RR-MS is defined by inflammatory attacks on the myelin and nerve fibers causing a worsening of neurologic function.
 Symptoms vary from patient to patient, and symptoms can flare up (called relapses or exacerbations) unexpectedly, and then disappear (remission).

 Common Symptoms of RR MS